 If the frame contains a group address in TA or RA, it shall be silently discarded.

-If the Mesh Peering Management frame has not been silently discarded, the mesh peering instance controller locates a matching mesh peering instance identifier.
-A match is determined by checking the contents of the Mesh Peering Management element with each peering instance.
+If the Mesh Peering Management frame has not been silently discarded, the mesh peering instance controller attempts to locate a matching mesh peering instance identifier.
+A match is determined by checking the contents of the Mesh Peering Management frame with each peering instance.
 A match is found if all the following conditions are true:

-The sender’s MAC address is the same as the peerMAC of the mesh peering instance
+The transmitter’s MAC address (address 2) is the same as the peerMAC of the mesh peering instance

-The receiver’s MAC address is the same as the localMAC of the mesh peering instance
+The receiver’s MAC address(address 1) is the same as the localMAC of the mesh peering instance

-The value of the Local Link ID field is the same as the peerLinkID of the mesh peering instance

 The value of the Peer Link ID field is the same as the localLinkID of the mesh peering instance

-If no match is found but there exists a mesh peering instance for which:

-The sender’s MAC address is the same as the peerMAC of the mesh peering instance

-The receiver’s MAC address is the same as the localMAC of the mesh peering instance

-The value of the Peer Link ID field is the same as the localLinkID of the mesh peering instance

-The peerLinkID of the mesh peering instance has not been set

-then the mesh peering instance will be deemed a match and its peerLinkID shall be set to the value of the Local Link ID field
+If the peerLinkID of the matching mesh peering instance has not been set it shall be set to the value of the Local Link ID field from the received frame

 If the incoming frame is a Mesh Peering Open frame and no matching peering instance was found, a new mesh peering instance is created (and a new Mesh TSKA if dot11MeshSecurityActivated is true).
 See 11C.3.3.2 (Creating a new mesh peering instance).